ACH Service Terms

 3. Transaction Limits.

-You shall operate and use the ACH Service in accordance with the transaction limits approved by Square and in accordance with the Nacha Operating Rules.
+You shall operate and use ACH Pay in accordance with the transaction limits approved by Square and in accordance with the Nacha Operating Rules.
 Square may modify your transaction limits at any time upon reasonable notice to you.

 4. Types of Entries.

-Square will transmit Entries that you initiate that fall within the following ACH Standard Entry Class (“SEC”) Codes: WEB.
+Square will transmit Entries that you originate that fall within the following ACH Standard Entry Class (“SEC”) Codes: CCD, WEB.

-You agree to the Nacha Operating Rules and all other laws and regulations that apply to your use of the ACH Service.
+You agree to the Nacha Operating Rules and all other laws and regulations that apply to your use of ACH Pay.

-You agree to comply with the rules, guidelines and bylaws of Nacha (available on the Nacha website) and other applicable laws and regulations related to the operation and use of the ACH Network, which may include Uniform Commercial Code Article 4A or Regulation E, as each is amended from time to time.
+You agree to comply with the rules, guidelines and bylaws of Nacha (available on the Nacha website) and other applicable laws and regulations related to the operation and use of the ACH Network, which may include Uniform Commercial Code Article 4A or the Electronic Fund Transfers Act and its implementing regulations (Regulation E), as each is amended from time to time, to the extent applicable.
 The foregoing rules, guidelines, bylaws, laws and regulations shall all be deemed part of (and included in) the definition of “Network Rules” and Nacha shall be included in the definition of “Networks,” both as defined in the Payment Terms.

 You are responsible for obtaining authorizations to debit your customers’ bank accounts.
 We won’t be responsible for any return, reversal or other failure from your failure to obtain your customer’s authorization for an ACH debit transaction.

 You are solely responsible for obtaining authorization to debit your customer’s bank accounts for ACH Entries and you are solely responsible for ensuring such authorizations comply with the Network Rules and applicable law.
-You further agree that you shall retain authorization for each such Entry for two (2) years after termination or revocation of such authorization or for such other period as required by the Network Rules.
-When you use the ACH Service to initiate ACH Entries to your customers, you represent and warrant that you have all necessary authorizations and approvals from your customer for Square to originate an ACH debit or credit Entry to the customer’s bank account and that each such Entry is accurate and timely.
+You further agree that you shall retain original or a copy of each written authorization of a Receiver (your customer), or a readily and accurately reproducible record evidencing any other form of authorization for two (2) years from the termination or revocation of such authorization or for such other period as required by the Network Rules.
+When you use ACH Pay to initiate ACH Entries to your customers, you represent and warrant that you have all necessary authorizations and approvals from your customer for Square to transmit an ACH debit or credit Entry to the customer’s bank account and that each such Entry is accurate and timely.
 You further warrant that any debit Entry that you initiate satisfies an obligation or corrects an error.
-Square shall not be liable for any return, reversal or other failure (or any related costs) arising from your acts and omissions, including failure to obtain your customer’s authorization for an ACH debit transaction.
+Square shall not be liable for any return, reversal or other failure (or any related costs) arising from your acts and omissions, including failure to obtain your customer’s authorization for an ACH debit Entry.
 Square is permitted to document and store ACH authorizations, including timestamp and applicable ACH credentials.

-You or Square may terminate your use of the ACH Services according to these terms.
-We may also suspend or terminate your use of the ACH Service if you fail to maintain sufficient funds in your Square account to pay any amounts you owe, violate the Nacha Operating Rules, or if the ODFI (our banking partner) requires it.
+You or Square may terminate your use of ACH Pay according to these terms.
+We may also suspend or terminate your use of ACH Pay if you fail to maintain sufficient funds in your Square Balance to pay any amounts you owe, violate the Nacha Operating Rules, or if an ODFI requires it.

 7. Suspension and Termination.

-In addition to the term and termination rights set forth in Section 35 of the Payment Terms, either party may terminate any or all Payment Services in accordance with their rights under the Payment Terms, including the ACH Service.
-Square may suspend or terminate your use of the ACH Service for violation of any Network Rules, including, without limitation, acceptable limits for ACH returns and failure to maintain funds in your Square account to satisfy your obligations under these ACH Service Terms.
-Square may also terminate or suspend the ACH Service if the ODFI requires such suspension or termination.
+In addition to the term and termination rights set forth in the “Termination of Payment Services” Section of the Payment Terms, either party may terminate any or all Payment Services in accordance with their rights under the Payment Terms, including ACH Pay.
+Square may suspend or terminate your use of ACH Pay for violation of any Network Rules, including, without limitation, acceptable limits for ACH returns and failure to maintain funds in your Square Balance to satisfy your obligations under these ACH Pay Terms.
+Square may also terminate or suspend ACH Pay if an ODFI requires such suspension or termination.

-Your funds will be available to you when the ODFI (our banking partner) receives the funds.
+Your funds will be available to you when the ODFI receives the funds.
 If we decide to make those funds available to you before then, we have the right to a refund from you if the ODFI never receives the funds.

-You acknowledge that funds paid to you by your customers through the ACH Service shall only be made available to you once the ODFI receives final settlement.
+You acknowledge that funds paid to you by your customers through ACH Pay shall only be made available to you once the ODFI receives final settlement.
 In the event that Square makes available to you any provisional credit and such ODFI does not receive the final settlement, the ODFI is entitled to a refund for the amount of the provisional credit.
-You agree that you shall be responsible for all such refunds, and Square shall have the right to be reimbursed and recover such refunds or other amounts that are charged to Square by the ODFI in connection with the ACH Service pursuant to these ACH Service Terms and the Payment Terms.
+You agree that you shall be responsible for all such refunds, and Square shall have the right to be reimbursed and recover such refunds or other amounts that are charged to Square by the ODFI in connection with ACH Pay pursuant to these ACH Pay Terms and the Payment Terms.

 9. Cancellation, Amendment, Reversal.